tiepdotme/samwize.com/_posts/2018-04-04-setup-appdelegate-without-storyboard.markdown

 categories: [iOS]
 ---

+_UPDATE 2019 AUG: If you are using SceneDelegate, refer to [this newer post](/2019/08/05/setup-scenedelegate-without-storyboard/)._

 When you create a new project in Xcode, the default boilerplate includes a `Main.storyboard` with a view controller that will be initialized when the app is launched.

 If you are going with no-storyboard approach, then you need 2 steps to remove the storyboard.